 To validate the effectiveness of each module of AAR, we combine different ABRs with different bandwidth measurements in Table IV.
 Note that we only pick the representative Fleet measurement for comparison, because DeeProphet requires extra setup and alters our LLLS framework, despite its performance.
 For each dataset, we normalize the QoE with the minimum value across 2 measurements and 7 ABRs.
 The results demonstrate AAR's measurement generally improves ABR's performance and vice versa.
-As for Online dataset, Fleet+AAR's ABR performs better than AAR+AAR, and LoL+ and STALLION also present better results combined with Fleet rather than AAR, it's mainly because most Online traces contain high bandwidth, and Fleet generally overestimates the bandwidth (refer to Fig. 2 (b)), which causes ABRs to select higher bitrates.
+As for the Online dataset, Fleet exhibits better performance than AAR when combined with LoL+ and STALLION ABRs, because most of the traces contain high bandwidth, and Fleet generally overestimates the bandwidth (refer to Fig. 2 (b)) which results in ABRs selecting higher bitrates.
 However, the highest bitrate is 6000Kbps which does not even make up 50% of the Online dataset (See Table II).
-Therefore high bitrates may not trigger stalling at all and QoE rather improves.
+Therefore high bitrates do not necessarily incur stalling and QoE rather improves.